-Having lived in its central, northern and southern areas, Tom is no stranger to the new District 64.
+Tom Washburne, a Republican, is the current State Representative for Indiana House District 64 — an area he knows well.
 His family moved to Princeton when he was two years old, and he is a 1982 graduate of Princeton Community High School.
 Like many Princeton boys, Tom sacked groceries at Gaston’s IGA and sold firearms and sporting goods at William’s Shoe Hospital.

-After Tom earned an engineering degree from Purdue, he married his wife Lynne and taught electronics at Vincennes University before heading off to law school at the Indiana University School of Law – Indianapolis.
+After Tom earned an engineering degree from Purdue, he married Lynne and taught electronics at Vincennes University before heading off to law school at the Indiana University Robert McKinney School of Law.
 Upon completing a federal judicial clerkship in Indianapolis, Tom and his growing family returned to Vincennes, where he practiced law in the Hart Bell law firm.